DavidBalazic/IIS_Vaje/README.md

 # IIS Vaje

-This repository contains exercises and assignments for the **IIS (Informacijski Inženirski Sistemi)** course.
+This repository contains exercises and assignments for the **IIS (Inženiring Inteligentnih Sistemov)** course.

 ## 📚 Contents